 - Request packages be signed for or ask the carrier to place the package somewhere out of open view.

 “We hope that our community remembers to support our local businesses this year.
 These business owners are our neighbors, friends, and a big part of our community.
-We want the community to feel safe shopping local still and remember social distancing measures,” said Chief Manahan.
+We want the community to shop local still and remember shopping safety tips,” said Chief Manahan.

 When you are out shopping, remember:

 - Never, ever leave your vehicle unlocked.
 Do not leave anything in plain sight inside your vehicle.
 Park in a well-lit area when shopping and pay attention to your surroundings walking to and from your vehicle.